Optimizing Token Choice for Code Watermarking: An RL Approach: Conclusion

 \section{Conclusion}

 In this paper, we presented CodeTracer, a novel adaptive code watermarking framework that addresses the challenges of watermarking LLM-generated code while preserving functionality.
 Our policy-driven approach integrates a watermark model with the base LLM to form a composite policy that dynamically decides when to watermark and which tokens to select.
 By leveraging reinforcement learning through GRPO, our approach intelligently navigates programming language constraints without requiring pre-existing watermarked examples.
 Our multi-component reward system balances statistical detectability with code integrity through execution feedback and token-level guidance.
-Evaluations demonstrate that CodeTracer significantly outperforms existing approaches in both detection accuracy and functionality preservation, offering a promising solution for identifying AI-generated code while maintaining its utility.
+Evaluations demonstrate that CodeTracer significantly outperforms existing approaches, offering a promising solution for identifying AI-generated code while maintaining the code functionality.